Uni Notes: empower your university journey.

 Firstly, people don’t really care.
 I felt judged as a first-year, and felt as though I didn’t know what I was doing.
 I didn’t know where I was meant to study, I didn’t know where I was meant to eat.
 This really lasted until the start of my second year, when I realised that nobody really knows – no matter where they are in their degree.
 There is no right answer, and you should just do whatever makes you most comfortable.

-Secondly, the more familiar you become with your surroundings, the more comfortable you’ll become.
+Secondly, the more familiar you become with your surroundings, the more comfortable you’ll become generally.
 In particularly my first semester, I was anxious even about the bus commute to uni, making sure I didn’t miss my stop.
 But the more you do it, the more it becomes second nature.
 You’ll soon be much more comfortable with uni lifestyle.

 And thirdly, the longer you stay somewhere, the more you come to appreciate it – at least, this was the case for me.
 It was true of primary school, of high school and, eventually, of university.